SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/framework/algeneral.md

 * `Survivor`

 Each class subclasses `ALIndividual` and shares its methods and attributes.
 There are no special attributes or methods of these classes.
-They are simply provided for you to customize questions.
+They are provided for you to customize questions.

 <!-- Note these are not really useful outside of stock questions